esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/06-developers-guide/03-Working with a private Docker Registry.md

 # Working with a private Docker Registry

-When working in full dev mode you run all services in your local machine, so there is no need to push images to a Docker registry.
-However, when you want to test your changes in a production-like Kubernetes environment you need to push your images to a Docker registry, so that your production-like
-Kubernetes cluster can pull them from.
+When working in dev mode you run all services in your local machine, so there is no need to push images to a Docker registry.
+However, when you want to test your changes in a production-like Kubernetes environment you need to push your images to a Docker registry, so that your production-like Kubernetes cluster can pull them from.
 Considering esthesis Core maintains many services with support of multiple architectures, pushing all those images to Docker Hub can take a long time.

 To speed up the process you can use the Docker Registry provided by Microk8s.

 ## Building and pushing images
 When using the `publish.sh` script to prepare your images, you can define the `ESTHESIS_REGISTRY` environment variable to point to a private registry.
 This variable should point to the IP address of your Microk8s VM using port 32000.
 For example:
 ```shell
 ESTHESIS_REGISTRY=192.168.20.23:32000 ./publish.sh
 ```